How many estimates should I get for my remodeling project?

 More often than not, it will work!
 Virtually anything in remodeling can be accomplished…but, how much it will cost to achieve it is the better question!
 In remodeling it is very easy to reach a point of “diminishing return” whereby the cost of the activity significantly outweighs the benefit.

-It’s in this respect that Scovell Wolfe and Associates has a very unique corner on the market.
+It’s in this respect that Scovell Wolfe and Associates has a very unique and important insight.
 In addition to being a certified remodeler, our owner and president Jim Scovell is – and has been for nearly 30 years – a licensed real estate agent in Missouri and Kansas.
 In addition to providing you with answers about what can and can’t be done in a remodeling project, Jim can shed light on what ought to be done given the neighborhood and current market values.

 How long will my project take to complete?